If you’ve ever wondered:

 The Dragon Institute is where black belts turn for “practical martial arts in Orange County.”

-What they know is how different we are at The Dragon Institute.
-They’ve invested their time in other martial arts.
-They know what’s out there.
+What they know is how different we are.
+They’ve invested their time in other martial arts and know full well what else is out there.
 And time and time again they choose The Dragon Institute.

 Our insane dedication to practicality and efficiency are likely why publications like FoxLA KTTV, CityVoter and OC Weekly have named us “Best Martial Arts in Orange County”.